 Torre dei Beati

-They grow 21 hectares, all located in Loreto Aprutino, between 250 and 300 m above sea level, about 25 kilometers from the Adriatic Sea and on the first slopes toward the Tavo creek.
-The vineyards raise towards the 3000 meters of the Gran Sasso d’Italia, the highest mountain of the Apennine range.
-This particular position gives the vineyard a warm wind coming up from the sea during the day and cold air coming down from the mountain at night, especially during the last month of the maturation, when the Gran Sasso is usually blanketed by snow.
+The estate is just below the 3000-meter peak of the Gran Sasso d’Italia, the highest mountain of the Apennine range.
+This position gives the vineyard a warm wind coming up from the sea during the day and cold air coming down from the mountain at night, especially during the last month of the maturation, when the Gran Sasso is usually blanketed by snow.

 In the cellar, the most advanced technology is used to make the wine in the traditional way.
 Severe selection in the vineyard and in the cellar allow us to make wine only from perfectly healthy grapes with the aim of making low-intervention quality wines.